 “The original pieces,” I am told, “are stored in the museum beside the cathedral and the newly installed pieces are replicas of the original.”
 Notre-Dame Guide

 My guide is quite informative about the history of this old church.
 Apparently, the front lines of the war were very near to this area and bombs took the cathedral that had been standing here since 1211 AD right out.
-Apparently there has been a church on this very premises since 496 AD.
-The Cathedral itself has been rebuilt in an assortment of different architecture styles.
+There has been a church on this very premises since 496 AD.
+The Cathedral itself has been rebuilt in an assortment of different architectural styles.
 If you go out the back doors you will see the street directly behind the cathedral is named “Rue de Rockefeller”.

-“It was the least we could do.” says my native French guide, in paying back Mr. Rockefeller for his generous fund raising abilities and gifting to the people of Reims for reconstruction of its masterpiece.
+“It was the least we could do.” says my native French guide, in paying back Mr. Rockefeller for his generous fundraising abilities and gifting to the people of Reims for reconstruction of its masterpiece.
 Another thing that makes Reims and this Cathedral special is the fact that there were 33 kings crowned right here in Reims with Charles VII being the most famous, crowned king in 1825.

 I was also fascinated to find out that Germany signed the surrender documents that ended World War II in Europe in a school in Reims.
 It was the HQ of General Eisenhower and the Allied Forces.
 The room is now in the Museum of the Surrender and is a modest setting for such a momentous event in history.

-More things to do:
+Champagne Houses in Reims: More things to do

 Of course, while you are there, there is plenty of shopping to do, which includes everything from fine dark chocolates to the pink Roses de Reims Biscuits that can be found in many of the shops.
 I stocked up on them, as well as a few bottles of the classic champagne and wine found in this region.

-After visiting her world class cellar, I made my way to a champagne/hor’deuvre party and celebrated in style.
-Naturally I ended my visit there with a few glasses of fine Grand Dame.
+After visiting her world-class cellar, I made my way to a champagne/hor’deuvre party and celebrated in style.
+Naturally, I ended my visit there with a few glasses of fine Grand Dame.
 I won’t say whether or not I ended up in the famous Veuve Clicquot bathtub though.

 Reims has Unesco World Heritage status and they have a new nomination for a fifth UNESCO status for the region– for nothing less than Champagne!
 So you can see that a quick visit to Reims is in order.
 Although it is the ultimate in bottled glamour and bubbly, it is doubtful if even most Parisians have taken the time to visit Reims.

-Disclosure: My visit to Reims and Vueve Clicquot was courtesy of the iWinetc (International Wine Tourism Conference), Champagne-Marne Tourist Office and Aube en Champagne Tourisme et Congrès, but the great time I had exploring Reims was all mine own.
+Disclosure: My visit to Reims and Veuve Clicquot was courtesy of the iWinetc (International Wine Tourism Conference), Champagne-Marne Tourist Office and Aube en Champagne Tourisme et Congrès, but the great time I had exploring Reims was all mine own.